Estherbab/React-Portfolio/src/readme.md

 # React-Portfolio

 ## Description
-Creating my portfolio using react
+Creating my portfolio using React

-For this challenge, you will utilize what you have learned in Module 13: React to develop the initial scaffolding of your portfolio sites.
+For this challenge, I will be utilising what i learned in Module 13: React to develop the initial scaffolding of my portfolio site.

-Now that you've worked with React and have multiple projects to share, it's time to develop the initial scaffolding for your first portfolio site as well as create and/or update other materials so that you can showcase your skills to potential employers.
-Creating a portfolio using React will help set you apart from other developers whose portfolios do not use some of the latest technologies.

 Live link to deployed application [link to deployed application](https://estherbabirye.netlify.app/).